from the top...

 2001

-Tyree is invited to the Detroit Institute of Arts' celebration of Detroit's 300th birthday to create a house installation entitled Open House.
+Tyree is invited to the Detroit Institute of Arts' celebration of Detroit's 300th birthday to create a house installation titled Open House.
 Guyton is commissioned by Pelham Art Center to create an installation in Mt Vernon NY where Guyton proposes to Whitfield.
 September 11th shocks the world.
 In October Guyton and Whitfield return to NY for wedding and make the NY Times Society Page.

 2002